-- Orale! – a Mexican-owned restaurant in Medellín with authentic Mexican food.
+- Orale! – a Mexican-owned restaurant in Medellín with good Mexican food.

 The Bottom Line: Orale! – Authentic Mexican Food in Laureles in Medellín

-Since it’s Mexican-owned, Orale! has some authentic and good Mexican food.
+Since it’s Mexican-owned, Orale! has some good Mexican food with some authentic Mexican dishes on the menu.
 In my experience, authentic Mexican food is difficult to find in the Medellin metro area.